-Note: figures reflect approximate amounts
+Note: figures reflect approximate amounts not considering joint applications.

-For projects submitted by an individual municipality that benefit Indigenous communities, the provincial contribution of funding does not multiply as these are not considered joint applications.
+For projects submitted by an individual municipality that benefit Indigenous communities, the provincial contribution of funding does not increase as these are not considered joint applications.

-7.3 Combining Funding from Other Sources (Stacking)
+8.3 Combining Funding from Other Sources (Stacking)

-Eligible applicants may combine (i.e., stack) other federal and municipal funding (including development charges revenue) to fund the 27% minimum recipient contribution.
+Eligible applicants may combine (i.e., stack) other federal and municipal funding (including development charges revenue) to fund the 50% minimum recipient contribution.
 Applicants are responsible for determining if federal funding can be used towards the project being submitted to the Province.
 Provincial stacking will not be permitted, with the exception of funding received from the Building Faster Fund (BFF) and the Ontario Community Infrastructure Fund (OCIF).

-7.4 Eligible Project Costs
+8.4 Eligible Project Costs